Improving segmentation of calcified and non-calcified plaques on CCTA-CPR scans via masking of the artery wall: EXPERIMENTAL RESULTS

-We evaluated our method with a non-public dataset of CCTA scans of 33 patients.
-From each scan, the CPR volumes for the LAD, LCX and RCA coronary arteries were extracted if available.
-This sums up to 92 arteries, which comprise 32213 cross-section CPR slices.
-The separation between voxels in the same CPR slice is $\delta_1 = 0.06mm$ and the separation between slices is $\delta_2 = 0.8mm$.
-Annotations for the voxels on each slice were provided by experienced radiologists.
-The annotation for a voxel $v$ with coordinates $ij$ in the $n^{th}$ slice of an artery is $v_{ij}^n \in \{0, 1, 2\}$, which represent the \textit{background}, \textit{inner boundary} and \textit{outer boundary} classes respectively.
-Most arteries in the dataset contain anomalies (e.g. stenosis, plaques); slices with an anomaly were annotated as \emph{unhealthy}.
+We evaluated our methodology with a non-public dataset of 100 CCTA scans, from where the CPR volumes for the LAD, LCX and RCA coronary arteries were extracted if available.
+Each artery is about $300\sim400$ slices long, which sums up to a total of 102983 slices in 291 arteries.
+The image acquisition details will be provided in the final manuscript.

-We obtained segmentations for our data via the state-of-the-art method in~\cite{huang2020coronary}, as older artery segmentation methods do not provide the outer-wall boundary.
-The resolution of the resulting CPR probability maps is $96\times 96$ voxels.
-The contours of the segmented boundaries were not perfect, especially in the unhealthy sections.
-We measured their similarity with the ground-truth annotations via the Hausdorff distance metric, which calculates how close are two curves from each other.
-Then, we employed our method to reconstruct the segmentations, and remeasured the similarity.
-The TBSS hyperparameters were chosen empirically using a subset of our dataset; $M=8$, $T=-0.5$ (inner) and $-3$ (outer), $S=9$, and $B=5\times 5$.
-These values serve as a reference for similar unhealthy artery wall datasets.

-We compare our TBSS with a baseline and a state-of-the-art work in reconstruction of segmentations, Post-DAE (see Sec.~\ref{sec:intro}).
-In order to show that modifying the probabilities of single slices is not enough to fix the segmentations, we used Otsu~\cite{otsu1979threshold} as a baseline, which calculates a global threshold value to classify each pixel in the image.
-The classification threshold of the original probabilities is 0.5 for both inner and outer boundaries.
-By applying Otsu, the thresholds for inner and outer boundaries are 0.75 and 0.15, respectively.
-As for Post-DAE~\cite{larrazabal2019anatomical}, in order to successfully apply it to our boundaries, we replaced their Dice loss with the weighted Hausdorff distance loss as in~\cite{huang2020coronary} (refer to the original paper for the remaining parameters).
-We learned a Post-DAE model and reconstructed separately our inner and outer boundary segmentations through 7-fold cross-validation.
-The folds were chosen so their number of \emph{unhealthy} slices is similar.

-Figure~\ref{fig:quali} shows the reconstruction results of our experiments for two highly-difficult cases, a bifurcation with plaque (upper half) and a plaque (lower half).
-In the image, the blue and white areas are the inner and outer boundaries respectively.
-For each method, the green and red lines are the contours found for the output inner and outer boundaries respectively.
-A comparison between the contours and the annotated ground-truth (GT) is provided.
-In most cases, only the boundaries of the proposed method can provide a closed contour, as they are the most complete (more results on our website\footnote{\url{https://www.mi.t.u-tokyo.ac.jp/projects/tbss/supplementary_material.pdf}}).

-We compared these methods via the Hausdorff distance between the boundary contours and the ground-truth annotations, separately for inner and outer boundaries.
-Table~\ref{tab:quant} summarizes our results.
-TBSS not only improved the original segmentation results of~\cite{huang2020coronary}, but also outperformed the comparison methods.
-This is more noticeable in \emph{unhealthy} slices, as their boundaries are the most difficult to reconstruct due to the presence of image artifacts.
-Finally, please note that TBSS is a \textit{reconstruction} method, not a \textit{segmentation} method.